michael105/michael105.github.io/index.md

 Complexity is a heuristic approach, which is useful in most cases.
 But the other factors also have to be taken in account.

+Somehow crazy, but I got the feeling, somehow I should make clear I'm the discoverer of this sorting approach.
+I'm still not sure, whether this algorithm really gives such an andvantage.
+Simply, cause I'm not experienced in big data or cluster computing.
+However, well.
+My guts.

 #### 2019/12/10